Header Image 1

 We will endeavour to do this through meaningful work experience opportunities and lessons that encourage and inspire students to develop transferable skills.

-Through our Independence lessons, students will learn a wide array of skills to take them one step closer to being an adult, by learning essential living skills, including road safety, home cooking, maintaining a clean home, dealing with common household situations and many more to better prepare them for the future.
+Through our life skills lessons, students will learn a wide array of skills to take them one step closer to being an adult, by learning essential living skills, including home cooking, maintaining a clean home, dealing with common household situations and many more to better prepare them for the future.
 Our new completely re-imagined Independence Classroom has been specifically designed to replicate a home living environment to allow these new skills to be developed in a home-like setting, which will allow these skills to be better transferred into life outside of education.

 The primary aim of the Good Health strand is to equip our students with the knowledge, skills and motivation to go on to lead productive and healthy lives.
 The strand is centred primarily around physical, mental and emotional health and in the development of both body and mind.